 - Other financial losses stemming from your injuries

 - Pain and suffering

-Your lawyer will work with you to assign a monetary value to these losses, and that value is a big indicator of whether a lawsuit is worth pursuing or not.
-There are costs and fees that come along with such action, and it is important to determine whether the potential payoff will be worth the expense.
+Certain costs and fees come along with such an action, and it is important to determine whether the potential payoff will be worth the expense.

 Determining How the Accident Relates to Your Injuries